 - Ice – During the first couple of days after the injury, apply ice for about 15 minutes every few hours to reduce inflammation and swelling.

 - Compression – Wrap the lower leg with an elastic bandage to minimize swelling, but not tight enough to cut off circulation.

 - Elevation – Sit or lie down with your foot elevated to a position above the level of your heart to reduce swelling and pain

-A doctor, physiotherapist or other sports medical professional may prescribe anti-inflammatory and painkilling medication such as ibuprofen.
+A doctor, physiotherapist or other sports medicine professional may prescribe anti-inflammatory and painkilling medication such as ibuprofen.
 This will help reduce pain and swelling after a High ankle sprain.
 Doctors also can use cortisone steroid injections, most commonly in sports.
 However, cortisone is effective only as a means of decreasing pain and swelling.
 It does little to treat the underlying injury.
 For many athletic injuries, cortisone is actually falling out of favor.
 Its anti-inflammatory properties likely stop or slow down the very inflammatory process these tissues need to heal.

 For severe high ankle sprains, or in cases where a ligament is torn through completely, surgery may be suggested.
 The standard procedure is to insert one of two screws between the tibia and fibula to hold the two bones together, which relieves pressure and allows the syndesmotic ligament to scar and heal.

 Because the syndesmosis is a ligament, it should be able to move small amounts.
 After healing of the ligament has occurred, some surgeons will remove the screws so the bones can move normally again.
 Other surgeons recommend leaving the screws in place.
 However, they do often break as a result of repetitive stress.
 After surgery, high ankle sprain recovery time varies.
 Some people are able to return to their sports within six weeks, but about 50% will experience symptoms for as much as six months.